greshake/i3status-rust/doc/themes.md

-The bar can be themed either by specifying a pre-complied theme or overriding defaults in the configuration.
+The bar can be themed either by specifying a predefined theme or overriding defaults in the configuration.
 We differentiate between themes and icon sets.

 ## Choosing your theme and icon set